-Students enrolled in this course are expected to take the College Board AP examination.
+Students enrolled in this course are expected to take the College Board AP examination, as this prepares them specifically for this test.
 Individual colleges and universities determine advanced standing based on AP exam scores.
-This college level course trains students to become skilled readers of American prose written in a variety of periods, disciplines, and rhetorical contexts.
-Students develop composition skills to make them flexible writers in a variety of modes and for a variety of purposes.
-Students will also be expected to write a documented, formal research paper.
-This course includes independent reading, writing, and research components that will exceed those presented in an on-level course and a weighted grade will be applied to the semester average.
+This college level course trains students in the development of sophisticated skills in reading and analyzing college level fiction and non-fiction texts and refine writing to be suitable for college level courses.
+Timed practices in both reading and writing will be utilized on a regular basis.
+In addition, students will intensively study college level texts including both young adult and adult authors, write on both literary and nonliterary, even sometimes controversial topics, and do extensive independent reading and writing.
+This course includes independent reading, writing, and other components that will exceed those presented in an on-level course and a weighted grade will be applied to the semester average.